Fraud Alert - AI Voice Scams a Serious Threat

 07/03/2024

 Fraudsters often take advantage of new technology to trick consumers into giving them money.
-Utilizing Artificial Intelligence to impersonate law enforcement, employees or family members is an example of the negative side of such technological advancements.
+Utilizing Artificial Intelligence (AI) to impersonate law enforcement, employees or family members is an example of the negative side of such technological advancements.

 While scammers often spoof email addresses to trick consumers into sending money to help a friend or family member, AI allows them to employ the same tactics to phone calls.
 Through a method called voice cloning or a deepfake scam, a criminal uses AI to mimic someone’s voice from a very small audio sample.